-Louise recently loaned us a bird book for common South Africa’s birds arranged by color but I still continue to struggle to find the names of birds we’ve seen in the garden and when out.
+Louise recently loaned us a bird book for common South Africa’s birds arranged by color, but I continue to struggle to find the names of birds we’ve seen in the garden and when out.

-In part, I blame myself for becoming frustrated when I don’t properly pin down the bird’s features efficiently enough to find the photo in the book.
-At that point, I’ll look online and then as a last resort pester our bird-enthusiast friends Lynne and Mick, who live in the UK and part-time in Marloth Park and friend Louise in Kauai, Hawaii.
+I partly blame myself for becoming frustrated when I don’t correctly pin down the bird’s features efficiently enough to find the photo in the book.
+At that point, I’ll look online and then, as a last resort, pester our bird-enthusiast friends Lynne and Mick, who live in the UK and part-time in Marloth Park, and friend Louise in Kauai, Hawaii.

 I suppose it’s a matter of personal preference.
 Also, it’s not as if one can’t be enthusiastic and expert in both areas.
-For us, it’s a matter of where our attention is focused at any given time and although we aren’t experts in either aspect of wildlife viewing, we easily can wrap our minds around appreciating both.
+For us, it’s a matter of where our attention is focused at any given time, and although we aren’t experts in either aspect of wildlife viewing, we quickly can wrap our minds around appreciating both.

 |On any given day, there may be as many as 60 of these turkey-like birds hanging out in our garden.
 They wait underneath the birdfeeder for other birds to drop seeds while they eat.|

 The world is a magical place, filled with rife, worry, war, and disharmony.
-We can only pray and play whatever role possible in striving to keep our exquisite surroundings intact…one day it could all be gone.
+One day it could all be gone.
+We can only pray and play whatever role possible in striving to keep our exquisite surroundings intact.

 Photo from one year ago today, August 7, 2017: